Mental Health at Work: How to Care for Yourself in These Stressful Jobs

 Now, consider a nursing career.
 Perhaps you’re working long shifts in a hospital with a shortage of nurses, and the pace of the job, the suffering you witness, and the number of hours you must work are making you feel unusually tired, forgetful, and disengaged.
 In this scenario, not only does it affect you personally, but your poor mental health could have dire consequences should you make a mistake that harms a patient you’re caring for.

-According to the Centers for Disease Control, mental health challenges and stress at work can negatively impact an employee’s:
+According to the Centers for Disease Control and Prevention (CDC), mental health challenges and stress at work can negatively impact an employee’s:

 - Job productivity and performance